brettz9/nutrient-rich/README.md

 ## To-dos

-1. Avoid preselecting nutrient (or show value by default)
 1. Figure out why some nutrients were missing (still?)
 1. Explanations:
 	1. Select desired nutrient (instead of Nutrients)